 I give you title to the gold.

 What do you guys think?
 Is the treasure real?
 Would you ever go on a treasure hunt yourself?
 Where do you think Forrest Fenn hid the treasure?
-After you enter the $100 gift card drawing, let us know in the comments below!
+Let us know in the comments below!